-These resources are designed to help students develop a thorough understanding of the topic of Immigration; and help students make connections between historical events, current conversations, and current policy proposals surrounding the issue of Immigration.
+These resources will help students develop a thorough understanding of Immigration and make connections between historical events, current conversations, and current policy proposals surrounding the issue.

 Current Issue Debates

-Current Issues Debates highlight current policy issues featured in the news.
-Issues are framed by a central question, historical context, an overview of both sides of the topic, and discussion questions.
-These concise resources allow students to move quickly from reading to discussing and debating the issue.
+Current Issues Debates are framed by a central question and followed by historical context, an overview of both sides of the topic, and discussion questions to facilitate deliberation in the classroom.

 Videos from Policymakers

-ASP HOMEROOM is a civic engagement collaboration between the Close Up Foundation and A Starting Point, intended to help educate young people on the most pressing issues of our time.
-These supplemental videos are a great introduction to policy areas for middle and high school students, providing an opportunity to hear different perspectives directly from the lawmakers who create key policies.
+Brought to you by ASP HOMEROOM, through a collaboration between Close Up Foundation and A Starting Point, these supplemental videos are an introduction to policy areas that provide an opportunity for students to hear different perspectives directly from lawmakers.

 Post | October 9, 2019